joshipaino/joshipaino.github.io/essays/the-art-of-questions.md

 Here is an excerpt from a post titled, ["Homework Python Questions"](https://stackoverflow.com/questions/25736737/homework-python-questions):
 > "The code below doesn't work and I'm very frustrated.
 I know the correct outputs should be $310 but somehow my code isn't getting there.
 This is homework for an edex course intro to CS and Python.
 I've tried to comment what I think the code is doing but clearly i'm not right.
 Any help or hints would be very appreciated."

-Immediately from the first word, the user violates the principle that one should not post questions relating to their educational assignments.
+Immediately from the first word in the title, the user violates the principle that one should not post questions relating to their educational assignments.
 Though while the user does acknowledge that he requests help or hints and not answers, the topic title nor his text provide context on what users should be searching for.
 This, in turn, results in another violation regarding to attached code.
 To note the output without context is to give a destination without the directions to get there.
 The user also incorporates their emotions and asserting that their strategy "clearly" does not work.
 What results in these violations of what constitutes a well-constructed question, are commenters who are immediately lost on how to provide help.
 Though while the original poster does provide clarification, to note it afterward is a waste of other people's time.
 This question ultimately yielded the product of only one answer, to which that single answer is one that came from the original poster themselves.

 <img class="ui medium right floated rounded image" src="../images/map.png">